acrolinx/java-https-tester/README.md

 # Build

 You need to install [Leiningen](https://leiningen.org/).
 Don't worry, it's really easy.
-Just a bash script in your path on Linux, OSX or Cygwin.
+Just a bash script in your path on Linux, OSX, or Cygwin.
 There is also a `.bat`` file for Windows.

 To create the executable JAR, just run